jedahan/palmos/readme.md

+# PalmOS development

 This is how to get up and running with a PalmOS 2.0 development environment

 [Install docker](https://docs.docker.com/installation/#installation)